-Ask him how he feels about his many songs artists have recorded from the early 80s through the present age.
-He responds, "How long have I been at this?
-I'm old".
-Geoff logged over thirty plus years in the business of Country and Contemporary Christian music.
-Yet he now chooses to return to his original passions rooted in acoustic laced rhythm & blues.
+Geoff Thurman has just shy of forty years logged in the business of Country and Contemporary Christian music.
+It would be easy to rest on the laurels of past successes.
+Yet, now he chooses to return to his original passions rooted in acoustic laced rhythm & blues.
 The truth is clear about Geoff Thurman.
 Like other artists of his nature and background, he is a difficult man to decipher, even though he wears his heart on his sleeve.

-Geoff Thurman began writing songs in the mid 70s during his senior year in high school, though his parents endured his banging at the piano or guitar many years before that.
+Geoff began writing songs in the mid-70s during his senior year in high school, although he was heard him banging at the piano or guitar many years before that.
 He began singing at the ripe old age of six.
 Even then, there was a certain flare about his performance style.
 He listened and watched.
 "I was drawn to certain people because of how they communicated, not what they communicated".
 While most of his contemporaries drew from wells filled with the likes of André Crouch, Bill Gaither and Chris Christian, Geoff's musical roots began with The Beatles and James Brown.
 "I had cool sisters to whom I owe my musical influences".